decheine/adnd-compendium-frontend/ABOUT.md

 ## Summary

-What is Advanced Dungeons & Dragons:  Advanced Dungeons & Dragons (AD&D) 2nd Edition is a table top roleplaying game published by TSR inc.
+What is Advanced Dungeons & Dragons:  Advanced Dungeons & Dragons (AD&D) 2nd Edition is a table top roleplaying game published by TSR inc. Over the decades of its life, hundreds of products were published for AD&D 2nd Edition, and with them, thousands of monsters.
+This website is a compendium of all of the monsters across all of the books published for AD&D 2nd Edition.

 ### Motivation